What is CLTS?

 CLTS was pioneered by Kamal Kar (a development consultant from India) together with VERC (Village Education Resource Centre), a partner of WaterAid Bangladesh, in 2000 in Mosmoil, a village in the Rajshahi district of Bangladesh, whilst evaluating a traditionally subsidised sanitation programme.
 Kar, who had years of experience in participatory approaches in a range of development projects, succeeded in persuading the local NGO to stop top-down toilet construction through subsidy.
 He advocated change in institutional attitude and the need to draw on intense local mobilisation and facilitation to enable villagers to analyse their sanitation and waste situation and bring about collective decision-making to stop open defecation.

 CLTS spread fast within Bangladesh where informal institutions and NGOs are key.
 Both Bangladeshi and international NGOs adopted the approach.
 The Water and Sanitation Programme (WSP) of the World Bank played an important role in enabling spread to neighbouring India and then subsequently to Indonesia and parts of Africa.
-Over time, many other organisations have become important disseminators and champions of CLTS, amongst them Plan International, UNICEF, WaterAid, SNV, WSSCC, Tearfund, Care, World Vision and others.
-Today CLTS is in more than 50 countries in Asia, Africa, Latin America, the Pacific and the Middle East, and governments are increasingly taking the lead in scaling up CLTS.
-At least 16 national governments have also adopted CLTS as national policy.
+Over time, many other organisations have become important disseminators and champions of CLTS, amongst them Plan International, UNICEF, WaterAid, SNV, WSSCC, Tearfund, Care, WSP, World Vision and others.
+Today CLTS is in more than 60 countries in Asia, Africa, Latin America, the Pacific and the Middle East, and governments are increasingly taking the lead in scaling up CLTS.
+Many governments have also adopted CLTS as national policy.

-You can read in more detail about CLTS in the CLTS Handbook.
+You can read in more detail about CLTS in the CLTS Handbook (2008).
+To get an up to date idea of CLTS in practice the challenges as well as innovations that are at play, take a look at Sustainable Sanitation for all: Experiences, Challenges and Innovations.
+Many of the key issues and dimensions of CLTS in practice are covered by our Frontiers of CLTS: Innovations and Insights publication series.
 In addition, in order to learn more about the approach, look at the highlighted Key Resources.
 They provide a good starting point for your reading.
 If you are interested in the implementation and progress of CLTS in a particular country, take a look at the Where section.
 To get an impression of CLTS in action, check out the many films from different countries that depict triggering in communities, as well as discussing some of the successes and challenges of implementation.
-If you are interested in a specific topic, please search the Resources by key word or topic (eg monitoring an sustainability, urban etc).
+If you are interested in a specific topic, please search the Resources by key word or topic (eg urban, monitoring and sustainability, children and schools, etc).